mohsen-abbas/node-express-hello-world/README.md

   docker run -p 3000:3000 node-express-hello-world curl http://localhost:3000

-  You should see the output "Hello World!" as the response.
+  You should see the output "Hello World from pod hello-world-deployment-$random_num with IP $IP" as the response.

 ```